pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

   <dd>
   <dt>Start taking action after this many problems <code>startActionThreshold</code></dt>
   <dd>
-    Optionally integer specifying the number of problems that can be logged on *interface* before triggering the configured action (see below).
+    Optional integer specifying the number of problems that can be logged on *interface* before triggering the configured action (see below).
     A value of 0 says wait indefinitely and so disables the watchdog